Travel Restrictions in Asia Pacific by Country [COVID-19 Live Update]

 Domestic flights are gradually resuming, with 40% of pre-COVID-19 traffic to be revived by the end of July 2020.

 Travelers eligible to enter Cambodia must present a COVID-19 medical certificate, indicating a negative status, issued no more than 72 hours prior to the travel.
-Proof of medical insurance coverage of at least $50,000 is also required.
+Proof of medical insurance coverage of at least $50,000 and a deposit of $2,000 at a designated bank on arrival are also required.

 Mandatory 14 days of quarantine for all travelers entering Cambodia.
 Upon arrival, travelers must undergo a COVID-19 test and wait to receive laboratory results.
 If one or more travelers test positive for COVID-19, all accompanying passengers will be subject to quarantine at a location designated by Cambodian authorities.
 In case of negative COVID-19 test results for all passengers, they are allowed to self-quarantine at their own home or hotel (under control of local authority).